13 drinking games every student should know

 For example, you might say: "Never have I ever pulled an all-nighter".
 If this is true for anyone in the group, they have to take a drink.

 You can understand why this is a freshers' week favourite.
-It's the perfect way to indulge your nosiness and find things out about your new flatmates.
+It's the perfect way to indulge your nosiness and get to know your new flatmates.

 Ring of Fire is the ultimate drinking game.
 Also going by the name of 'Kings', 'King's Cup' and various other aliases, you can't go wrong with this one.

-All you need is a pack of playing cards and a large beverage container.
+All you need is a pack of playing cards (which tend to be about £6) and a large beverage container.
 Typically this means a pint glass, but if you're low on glasses, you can use a jug, vase or even a frying pan...

 Spread the cards around the glass in a circle facing downwards, and moving around the room, take turns picking up a card.